 His recent exhibitions include: Unsacred Terrains, Elias Tsiofas Gallery, Thessaloniki, GR; Slight of Hand, Me Paints Me; Waiting Room, Whiteshepherd Gallery, London, UK; Coda, Thameside Studios, London, UK; Backscatter, Chilli Art Projects, London, UK; The Watcher, J/M Gallery, London, UK; Omnipotence of Dreams, Salford Art Museum, Manchester, UK; Satellite Paradise, Rhett Baruch Gallery, Los Angeles, CA; Open Call 2024, Me Paints Me; RCA Painting Degree Show 2024, London, UK; Caper, Greatorex St., London, UK; Things That Matter, AMP Gallery, London, UK; Junctures, Chilli Art Projects, London, UK; Risovision, The Print Shop LA, Los Angeles, CA; Greetings From Home, Glorious Flaming Particles, The Print Shop LA, Los Angeles, CA. Sean’s work has been featured in Art 021 Shanghai with Xima Gallery and he’s also a recipient of the 2024 Cass Art Prize Student Award.

 Painting is an existential dilemma caught in a cycle of reincarnation.
 It's a stereotype, a thixotropic material nostalgically recycling the same themes.
-I wonder if I look deeper into what painting is opposed to how it looks, I'll find a soul with principles but no form.
-I’m spellbound by painting’s foundational values, where transcendence is the intersection.
+I wonder if I look deeper into what painting is opposed to how we think it should look, I'll find a soul with principles but no form.
+I’m spellbound by the transcendental commonality of painting’s principles and values.
 That’s why I call these “ecotone paintings” because they have a likeness to this ecological concept.
-It’s where different realms of painting’s values meet and amalgamate.
+It’s where different realms of painting’s process meet and amalgamate.
 I’m looking for a painting that reflects a kinesthetic mercurial act of faith.
 Something that looks beyond determinism into metaphysical absurdity.
-I focus on observations that are conundrums, where it necessitates unorthodox technics to express them.
-The image is less important than its technics, which itself embodies the metaphysical condition.
-The further I push past solace, the more I grasp novelty barely within reach.
+I bring observations from outside the painting that remind me of difficult metaphysical questions into the painting.
+As it develops what is brought in from outside begin to be reconstructed and embodied by principles, values and technics inside the painting, eventually becoming something else.
+The transformative and innovative nature of the process grasps novelty barely within reach.
 This is the painting I'm looking for, a fingerprint of an incomprehensible finger.